letsencrypt/ct-woodpecker/README.md

 being unable to submit certificates to `log-two`.

 You can cause the alert to recover by removing `log-two`'s add-chain mock by running:

        curl -X POST \
             -d '{"path":"/ct/v1/add-chain"}' \
             localhost:4601/clear-mock

-The `cttestsrv` server supports setting mock STHs, creating inconsistent tree views, and controlling when submitted certificates are integrated into the tree.
+The `ct-test-srv` logs also support setting mock STHs, creating inconsistent tree views, and controlling when submitted certificates are integrated into the tree.
 See the [cttestsrv management_handlers.go][cttestsrv-management-handlers] for more information.